telerik/fiddler-everywhere-docs/knowledge-base/live-traffic-pane.md

 [Learn more about the independent terminal capturing...]({%slug capture-terminal-traffic%})

 ### Clearing Sessions

 The **Clear** button will remove all captured traffic from the **Live Traffic** grid.
 The action requires explicit confirmation.
-To remove only specific sessions, select the targeted ones and use the **Clear** option from the context menu.
+To remove only specific sessions, select the targeted sessions and use the **Clear** option from the context menu.

-You can also clear only specific set of sessions bazed on some pre-defined criterias.
-The full list of **Clear xxx** options is available through the dropdown menu next to the **Clear** button (refer for the screenshot for additional reference).
+You can also clear only a specific set of sessions based on some pre-defined criteria.
+The complete list of **Clear xxx** options is available through the dropdown menu next to the **Clear** button, and the available options are as follows:

+- **Clear All**&mdash;Removes all entries from the traffic grid (an analog to the **Clear** button).
+- **Clear Closed**&mdash;Removes all sessions with session state "Closed".
+- **Clear Visible**&mdash;Removes all sessions currently visible in the grid.
+Will preserve filtered sessions (these sessions will return if the filters are cleared).
+- **Clear Filtered Out**&mdash;Removes all sessions that are filtered.
+- **Clear CONNECTS**&mdash;Removes all sessions that use HTTP method CONNECT (also referred to as proxy tunnels).
+- **Clear XXX**&mdash;Removes all sessions where the received HTTP status code is XXX.
+- **Clear Static Resources**&mdash;Removes all sessions that return static resources like text or images.
+- **Clear Marked**&mdash;Removes all sessions from the grid marked through a rule or from the context menu.
+- **Clear Non-Marked**&mdash;Removes all sessions from the grid that are not through a rule or from the context menu.

 ![Clear dropdown options](../images/livetraffic/columns/clear-dropdown.png)

 ### Searching

 To search for specific values in the URL and the headers of all sessions, use the **Quick Search** text input.
 The search action immediately filters all sessions containing the search terms and highlights the matched data.
 If a match is in a hidden column (for example, due to an applied filter), a warning icon shows next to the search box, which helps you show the column(s) quickly.

 ![Quick Search option to highlight & filter sessions based on a match](../images/livetraffic/websessions/websessions-quick-search.png)

 ### Searching within Request and Response Bodies